So, you’ve just been summoned for jury duty – now what?

 Although many Americans have a general idea of jury duty, they often don’t give the finer details much thought until they receive their summons.
 The jury selection process involves your district court randomly selecting names from your area’s registered voters.

-You will receive a questionnaire to assess your qualifications as a potential jury member if chosen.
+If chosen, you will receive a questionnaire to assess your qualifications as a potential jury member.
 This questionnaire aims to determine your eligibility and suitability for jury service.

 There is no strict dress code for jury duty, but it is important to dress in a way that is respectful and professional (Credit: Sirtravelalot / Shutterstock)